 Danielle is a Consultant Chemical Pathologist and Associate Physician in Clinical Endocrinology.
 She is currently Joint Medical Director of the Bedfordshire Hospitals NHS Foundation Trust.
-She was the Chief Medical Advisor for the L&D as well as the Director of Pathology.
-She was a Medical Director from October 2005 until December 2010 and Associate Medical Director from 1999 to 2005.
+She was the Chief Medical Advisor for the L&D from 2015 to 2020 as well as currently Director of Pathology.
+She was the Medical Director from October 2005 until December 2010 and Associate Medical Director from 1999 to 2005.

 Danielle trained in medicine at the Royal Free Hospital School of Medicine, London University and then went on for further training in Clinical Biochemistry and Endocrinology both at the Royal Free Hospital and Middlesex Hospital both part of London University.

 She is a frequently invited speaker both nationally and internationally on the above topics.
-She won the ‘Outstanding Speaker’ award in 2009 from the American Association of Clinical Chemistry (AACC) and again in 2015.
+She won the ‘Outstanding Speaker’ award in 2009 from the American Association of Clinical Chemistry (AACC) and was awarded it again in 2015.
 She was awarded an Honorary Membership of the Association of Clinical Biochemistry and Laboratory Medicine for Distinguished Contribution to Clinical Biochemical and Laboratory Medicine at international level in 2018.

 Nominated as one of the TOP 100 International Power List of Influential Laboratory Medicine Professionals ( November 2015).

 Received the honour of having the new COMET Library at the Luton and Dunstable University Hospital named the “Danielle Freedman Library” in 2019.